-During 2023, the Board's Nominating and ESG Committee met one time formally.
+During 2024, the Board's Nominating and CGS Committee met five times.
 Internally, environmental, social and governance risks and opportunities are managed by the Legal Department.
-Blink's cross-functional global Sustainability Committee reports to the Board Nominating and ESG Committee and is composed of the Director of Sustainability, the General Counsel, Chief Marketing Officer, and ESG-focused managers in the U.S., UK, EU and India, and meets at least bi-weekly year-round.
+Blink's cross-functional global Sustainability Committee reports to the Board's Nominating and CGS Committee and is composed of the Director of Sustainability, the General Counsel, Chief Marketing Officer, and ESG-focused managers in the U.S., UK, EU and India, and meets at least bi-weekly year-round.

-The Director of Sustainability, Reed S. Fuller, is Blink's Corporate Secretary and Assistant General Counsel, reporting to the General Counsel, and plays a crucial role in overseeing and driving our sustainability initiatives.
+The Director of Sustainability, Reed S. Fuller, is Blink's Corporate Secretary and in-house counsel, reporting to the General Counsel, and plays a crucial role in overseeing and driving our sustainability initiatives.
 The Director ensures the integration of sustainable practices into our corporate strategy, identifies risk and improvement areas, and implements initiatives in alignment with our ESG goals.
-Serving as a liaison with the Nominating and ESG Committee Chair, the Director of Sustainability facilitates communication and reporting on our sustainability progress, steering our organization towards a more sustainable future.
+Serving as a liaison with the Nominating and CGS Committee Chair, the Director of Sustainability facilitates communication and reporting on our sustainability progress, steering our organization towards a more sustainable future.

-With input from the global Sustainability Committee, Blink plans to publish a 2024 Corporate Sustainability Report.
-In order to prepare for the European Union's Corporate Sustainability Reporting Directive (CSRD) being implemented beginning in 2025 and requiring detailed reporting related to environmental, social, and governance reporting from companies operating in the EU, we plan to undertake an enterprise-level Double Materiality Assessment (DMA) as a necessary action to ensure compliance in relevant operations locations.
+With input from the global Sustainability Committee, Blink plans to publish a 2025 Corporate Sustainability Report.
+In order to comply with the European Union's Corporate Sustainability Reporting Directive ("CSRD"), we plan to undertake an enterprise-level Double Materiality Assessment ("DMA") as a necessary action to ensure compliance in relevant operations locations.
 The DMA will cover climate-related financial risks material to the company's operations and future, and social and environmental impacts material within the company's operations.

-As part of planning for our first published Corporate Sustainability Report, Blink continues to improve its ESG efforts and activities across the globe, which include the following 2023 Impact and Sustainability Program Highlights:
+As part of planning for our first published Corporate Sustainability Report, Blink continues to improve its ESG efforts and activities across the globe, which include the following 2024 Impact and Sustainability Program Highlights: